|

 al. (2002) concluded that the OM factor can be considered as part of the taxonomy of cognitive

 abilities, apparently not dependent on simple olfactory acuity (p.
 355).
+Collectively,

 the structural research of Carroll (1993) and Danthiir et al. (2002), as well as basic